jsonsite/jsonsite/CONTRIBUTING.md

 ```
 "https://domain.tld/site.json": "myawesomesite"
 ```
+3. Merge the changes back into the repo.

-will fetch the JSON data from `https://domain.tld/site.json` and then your
+If your JSONsite is accpeted (which it most likely will), JSONsite will fetch the JSON data from `https://domain.tld/site.json` and then your site will be avaible ar